PoCInnovation/Pool2022/Software/day04/1 - Auth/Typescript/README.md

 The server will then catch these information to user's identity, improve performance or adapt his behavior.

-You can store any kind of data in cookies : signed id, JSON object etc...<br>
+You can store any kind of data in cookies: signed id, JSON object etc...<br>
 However, pay attention to security, cookies are not secure by default and ìn a production application, it's importe to take time to [secure cookies](https://resources.infosecinstitute.com/topic/securing-cookies-httponly-secure-flags/)